 The Company remains committed to creating value through the longer term integration of vanadium redox flow batteries and global electrolyte sales with Gibellini production; however, additional financing is required to carry out this strategy.
-Should the Company raise adequate additional financing, it will complete the test and demonstration projects and will devote more resources to Gibellini permitting, at which point asset carrying values will be reassessed to determine whether the impairments recorded can be fully or partially reversed.
+Should the Company raise adequate additional financing, it will complete the test and demonstration projects, improve its CellCube sales function and will devote more resources to Gibellini permitting, at which point asset carrying values will be reassessed to determine whether the impairments recorded can be fully or partially reversed.